 I haven't worked as a translator since 1980 and I'm not a linguist, but I'm still fascinated by languages and linguistics.
 I'm very interested in learning about Chinese linguistics, especially dialectology and reconstructions of earlier stages of the language.
 I'm also interested in Japanese as it relates to the reconstruction of Chinese.
 The Chinese dialect that interests me most is my late wife's dialect, Taiwanese Holo (also known as Hokkien).
 I've put up a Web page on the missionary romanization system, which is the most common system used for Holo.

-taking a quick look when someone requests that I add a link to their
+than taking a quick look when someone requests that I add a link

-site, so take reasonable care when dealing with them.
-Also, please let
+to their site, so take reasonable care when dealing with them.

 This is a list for promoting communication among teachers, researchers and students of Chinese.
 Topics for discussion may include 1) theory and practice in teaching Chinese as a foreign language, 2) linguistics, literature and their applications to teaching of Chinese, 3) technology and teaching, 4) creative classroom activities or 5) any other relevant issues.